TeaEngineering/libchronicle/java/README.md

     Input stream finished
     $

-InputMain will create a directory called 'queue' in the current directory containing a queuefile (`*.cq4`) and a `metadata.cq4t` file.
+InputMain will create a directory called 'q1' in the current directory containing a queuefile (`*.cq4`) and a `metadata.cq4t` file.
 The file will contain three messages in the current cycle.

 For the tailer:

-    $ java -cp target/java-1.0-SNAPSHOT.jar:target/dependency/chronicle-queue-5.20.102.jar mains.OutputMain 2>/dev/null
+    $ java -cp target/java-1.0-SNAPSHOT.jar:target/dependency/chronicle-queue-5.20.102.jar mains.OutputMain q1 2>/dev/null
     [81346680586240] one
     [81346680586241] two
     [81346680586242] three